-Board's Risk Management Committee which has been taken note of bytheBoard.
+The operational risk management framework has been approved by Board's Risk Management Committee which has been taken note of bytheBoard.
 All operational risk events are reviewed by the Committee on half yearly basis.

-Review, audit and testing: Operational processes and deficiencies are regularly reviewed through operations audit carried out by independent auditors and their reports are reviewed by Audit Committee of the Board.
-Any new change in policies, processes or system forms a part of the scope of the auditors and is verified independently by them.
-Business Continuity related activities are subject to operations audit carried out by external auditors.
-These technical arrangements and executions are also subject to review by System Auditors.
-Key consideration 3 An FMI should have clearly defined operational reliability Key consideration 3 An FMI should have clearly defined operational reliability objectives and should have policies in place that are designed to Key consideration 3 Key consideration 3 Description objectives and should have policies in place that are designed to objectives and should have policies in place that are designed to achieve those objectives. objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured. objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured.
-BCP document is reviewed at least once in a year at the Board level objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured.
-BCP document is reviewed at least once in a year at the Board level objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured.
-BCP document is reviewed at least once in a year at the Board level and also submitted to the RBI. objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured.
-BCP document is reviewed at least once in a year at the Board level and also submitted to the RBI.
-Reliability objectives are integrated into its operational risk- objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured.
-BCP document is reviewed at least once in a year at the Board level and also submitted to the RBI.
-Reliability objectives are integrated into its operational risk-management framework .Audit process covers BCP (Business objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured.
-BCP document is reviewed at least once in a year at the Board level and also submitted to the RBI.
-Reliability objectives are integrated into its operational risk-management framework .Audit process covers BCP (Business Continuity Planning) areas and there are periodic drills to assess objectives and should have policies in place that are designed to achieve those objectives.
-BCP document covers this aspect.
-Through tracking of disruption events and their causes, these objectives of operational reliability is ensured.
-BCP document is reviewed at least once in a year at the Board level and also submitted to the RBI.
-Reliability objectives are integrated into its operational risk-management framework .Audit process covers BCP (Business Continuity Planning) areas and there are periodic drills to assess exercises are activated and conducted once in a year.
-Key consideration 4 An FMI should ensure that it has scalable capacity adequate to handle increasing stress volumes and to achieve its service-level objectives.
-Description Scalable capacity: IT capabilities and capacity utilisations are periodically reviewedand necessary steps are taken to ensure scalability.
+Business Continuity related activities are subject to operational audit Business Continuity related activities are subject to operational audit carried out by external auditors.
+These technical arrangements and executions are also subject to review by System / ISO Auditors.
+Key consideration 3 An FMI should have clearly defined operational reliability objectives and should have policies in place that are designed to Description achieve those objectives.
+BCP Manual covers this aspect.
+Through tracking of disruption Description incidents and detailed analysis of their root causes, these objectives of operational reliability is ensured.
+BCP Manual is reviewed at least once in a year at the Board level and also submitted to the RBI. also submitted to the RBI.
+Reliability objectives are integrated into its operational risk-management framework.
+Audit process covers BCP (Business also submitted to the RBI.
+Reliability objectives are integrated into its operational risk-management framework.
+Audit process covers BCP (Business Continuity Planning) areas.
+Periodic BCP/DR operations are conducted also submitted to the RBI.
+Reliability objectives are integrated into its operational risk-management framework.
+Audit process covers BCP (Business Continuity Planning) areas.
+Periodic BCP / DR operations are conducted to validate effectiveness of the BCP processes and readiness of alternate Key consideration 4 also submitted to the RBI.
+Reliability objectives are integrated into its operational risk-management framework.
+Audit process covers BCP (Business Continuity Planning) areas.
+Periodic BCP/DR operations are conducted to validate effectiveness of the BCP processes and readiness of alternate infrastructure at each of the locations to carry out business operations in handle increasing stress volumes and to achieve its service-level objectives.
+Description Scalable capacity: IT capabilities and capacity utilisations are periodically reviewed and necessary steps are taken to ensure scalability.
 Instance of operational capacity neared or exceeded has never been observed in TR operations.
 Key consideration 5 An FMI should have comprehensive physical and information security policies that address all potential vulnerabilities and threats.
 Description Physical security: Vulnerabilities are reviewed as part of BCP process and any shortcoming observed is plugged.
 Physical security related aspects are well controlled and subject to Information Security Management System (ISMS) audit process.
 ISMS controls are in place.
 Access Control Matrix is reviewed and approved periodically.
-Information security: FMI's policies and processes, including change management and project management policies and processes, for addressing the plausible sources of information security vulnerabilities and threats are kept in special focus while carrying out any change involving IT system.
+Information conveits: Information security: FMI's policies and processes, including change management and project management policies and processes, for addressing the plausible sources of information security vulnerabilities and threats are kept in special focus while carrying out any change involving IT system. rocus while earlying out any change involving 11 system.
 CCIL's policies, processes, controls, and testing take into consideration relevant international, national, and industry-level standards for information security-CCIL is a ISO 27001 Company.
 FMI's change-management and project-management policies and processes ensure that changes and major projects do not affect the information security of the system: